NBISweden/workshop_omics_integration/labs/edit_course.md

 ## Page formatting

 Jekyll uses fairly standard markdown format.
 Below is a quick refrence for most of the features. **N.B** when adding code blocks, it's better to use the
 <code>{% raw %}{% highlight language %}{% endraw %}</code> construct than backticks <code>```</code>.

+    Paragraphs are separated by one empty row.

     Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

+    Indenting a paragraph a level gives a black box, like this:

         Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

     It's possible to have **bold**, _italic_ and `code` text.
+Dividers can be done by three or more hyphens or underscores:

+    ---

+    ___

     Lists: